Sports Direct accused of botched spying attempt on UK lawmakers

-LONDON (Reuters) - Embattled British retailer Sports Direct (SPD.L) was forced to defend itself on Tuesday after lawmakers complained of an attempt to spy on them during an unannounced visit to a warehouse that has been slated for poor working conditions.
+LONDON, Nov 8 (Reuters) - Embattled British retailer Sports Direct was forced to defend itself on Tuesday after lawmakers complained of an attempt to spy on them during an unannounced visit to a warehouse that has been slated for poor working conditions.

 Anna Turley, a Member of Parliament (MP) who took part in the group visit to the Shirebrook warehouse on Monday, said a woman who had brought them a tray of sandwiches had placed a camera and recording device on the floor underneath.